Shaillydeep/Portfolio/README.md

 ## 💻 Getting Started

-These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you get a copy of the project up and running on your local machine.

 ### Prerequisites